 Goals are a critical aspect of human cognition and, in fact, the starting place for many models of human behavior.
 However, the representation of goals is often impoverished.
 In this article, we proposed a new framework for understanding human goals as reward-producing programs, and thus understanding goal generation as program generation.
 To evaluate this framework, we developed an interactive experiment in which participants created playful goals, operationalized as games to be played in a virtual environment.
 By analyzing the program-based translation of these games, we highlighted several cognitive capacities recruited by our participants, such as physical common sense and compositionality.
-These capacities, in turn, helped inform our modeling efforts.
+These capacities, in turn, informed our modeling efforts.
 We then built a computational model that learns from a small dataset of games and generates goals that are both novel and human-like according to human evaluators.

 This work unites various strands of research in cognitive science, artificial intelligence, and game design.
-First, we build on a substantial literature studying the psychology of goals [19, 3, 21, 49, 14].

-Our work also relates to goal-conditioned agents [45], and specifically autotelic agents capable of setting their own goals [15].
-Typical goals in such systems are derived from agent or object positions [24, 8, 64], natural language descriptions [32, 18, 16, 68], or limited temporally-aware mechanisms [44, 35, 22, 42].
-However, to date, these approaches lack the variety and richness of human-created goals.
-Finally, we draw inspiration from the automatic game design literature, such as synthesizing board game variants [55, 30, 7] or simple video games [66, 62, 71, 36].
-Unlike our approach, these efforts often optimize program synthesis for some heuristic notion of "fun" [7, 66] rather than explicitly modeling human-like game generation.
+First, we build on a substantial literature studying the psychology of goals [25, 6, 27, 60, 19].
+We emphasize open-ended goal creation given that generating new exemplars is a core capacity of human conceptual representations [88] and the utility of games in the study of cognition [2].
+Our work also relates to goal-conditioned reinforcement learning [55], and we aim to improve on the goal representations used for such agents that tend to lack the variety and richness of human-created goals [21, ch.
+7].
+Our goal program interpreter conceptually draws on the notion of reward machines introduced in [42].
+Finally, we are inspired by the automatic game design literature, such as synthesizing board game variants [66, 38, 12] or simple video games [83, 75, 91, 45].
+Unlike our approach, these efforts often optimize program synthesis for some heuristic notion of fun [12, 83] rather than explicitly modeling human-like game generation.

 In instantiating our model, we necessarily make a number of specific implementational and algorithmic decisions.
 Our framework is committed to the representation of goals as reward-producing programs: computationally executable mappings from agent behavior to indications of progress towards a goal.
-We find it crucial that these programs capture the rich, temporally extended nature of goals people create, and that they facilitate the flexible and compositional creation people seem to engage in [38, 69].
+We find it crucial that these programs capture the rich, temporally extended nature of goals people create, and that they facilitate the flexible and compositional creation that people seem to engage in [47, 88].
 Our model operates over these programs and assumes two primary components: a measure of human likeness and a method to sample novel programs.
-However, supporting the specifics of this program language will require further work.
-In addition, this project currently manually translates from natural language descriptions to the proposed mental language of goal programs, a step inducing potential arbitrariness in how to perform this mapping.
-Future work will leverage recent advances in text-to-code language models to automate this step (see [70] for a discussion on using language to construct meaning through programs).
-Another key detail is our approach to sample diversity, which arises from our choice of "behavioral characteristics" that define the axes along which the MAP-Elites algorithm maintains diversity.
-In this work, we select behavioral characteristics based on notable gameplay components observed in our human dataset; future work could explore other techniques for maintaining diversity, including the automated selection of behavioral characteristics [17, 29].
+The model we instantiate operates at Marr's [58] computational level; it tackles the what of goal generation without directly inspecting how people do so.
+We are excited for future work to seek algorithmic-level signatures and constraints on how children and adults flexibly generate rich goals and leverage them to build models that operate closer to Marr's algorithmic level.
+Particularly, understanding whether specific primitives in our DSL map onto cognitive primitives will require further work.